UrbanInstitute/urbntemplates/README.md

 `start_project()` generates a new project with a .Rproj, README, and git at the specified location on a machine.

 `construct_*()` functions add multiple templates and documents to a project directory or subdirectory.
 The templates and documents are related in important ways.
-For example,
+For example, `construct_shiny()` adds `app.R` and an R Shiny specific CSS.

 `use_*()` functions add individual templates and documents to a project directory or subdirectory.